olihulland/fibonacci/README.md

 # fibonacci
 Fibonacci Sequence in Python, C and Java!

-This is me learning how git works!!
+Learning how git works!!

+Look at python first to understand algorithm - C and Java not well commented.